realm/realm-js/examples/rn-multiple-realms/README.md

 ```sh
 realm-cli push --local <path to backend directory>
 ```
-4. Once pushed, double check in the App Services UI that both triggers are enabled.
+4. Once pushed, verify that your App shows up in the App Services UI and that both triggers have the status `Enabled`.
 5. You can now go ahead and [run the React Native app](#run-the-app).

 #### Via the App Services UI